ShaneHarvey/specifications/source/transactions/transactions.rst

 error.
 In that case, both the driver and the application do not know the state of the transaction.

-The driver MUST add the UnknownTransactionCommitResult error label when commitTransaction fails with a network error, server selection error, or write concern failed / timeout.
+The driver MUST add the "UnknownTransactionCommitResult" error label when commitTransaction fails with a network error, server selection error, or write concern failed / timeout.
 (See
 `A server selection error is labeled UnknownTransactionCommitResult`_